StephaunH/osticket-prereqs/README.md

 **Step 4: Install PHP Manager**

 - From the installation files provided in the prerequisites section, download PHP Manager (PHPManagerForIIS_V1.5.0.msi)
-- Select all default options and install
+- Open the file from its download location and install

 <p>
 <img src="">